Before you begin

 To find a task that was removed from a work order:

-- Go to Settings > Audit Trail.
+- Go to Audit Trail.

 - Make sure that you’re in the Work Orders tab.